jswoveland/vertigis-eagleview-component/README.md

 Builds the library for production to the `build` folder.
 It optimizes the build for the best performance.

 Your custom library is now ready to be deployed!

+## Next Steps

+### Update EagleView API Key

+Prior to running the app, you must update the EagleView API key set in the app/app.json file.
+Open app/app.json and search for "apiKey", and update the value to an EagleView API that works for "http://localhost:3001/"

+### To disable the ReactDevOverlay
+When running this project from the node server (npm start), any uncaught errors and warnings will, by default, be displayed in the ReactDevOverlay, which can be kind of annoying.
+To disable this, navigate to node_modules\@vertigis\web-sdk\scripts\start.js, and insert the property `overlay: false` at line 34 (in the `client` object definition).

 See the [section about deployment](https://developers.vertigis.com/docs/web/sdk-deployment/) in the [Developer Center](https://developers.vertigis.com/docs/web/overview/) for more information.